Pomona College: South Campus

 Pomona's main social science and humanities buildings are located west of College Avenue.
 They include the Carnegie Building, a neoclassical structure built in 1908 as a Carnegie library.
-Several historic Victorian houses line the southern portion of the avenue, including the Queen Anne–style Renwick House, which was listed on the National Register of Historic Places in 2016.
+Several historic Victorian houses line the southern portion of the avenue, including the Queen Anne–style Helen Goodwin Renwick House, which was listed on the National Register of Historic Places in 2016.

 Marston Quadrangle, a 5 acre lawn framed by California sycamore and coastal redwood trees, serves as a central artery for the campus, anchored by Carnegie on the west and Bridges Auditorium on the east.
 To its north is Alexander Hall, the college's central administration building, and the Smith Campus Center (SCC), home to many student services and communal spaces.
 East of the SCC is the Center for Athletics, Recreation and Wellness (Pomona's primary indoor athletics and recreation facility) and Smiley Hall dormitory, built in 1908.

 At the intersection of Sixth Street and College Avenue are the college gates, built in 1914, which mark the historical northern edge of the campus.
 They bear two quotes from President BlaisdellPomona's fourth president, James A. Blaisdell.
 On the north is "let only the eager, thoughtful and reverent enter here", and on the south is "They only are loyal to this college who departing bear their added riches in trust for mankind".
 Per campus tradition, enrolling students walk south through the gates during orientation and seniors walk north through them shortly before graduation.

 The less-developed 40 acre eastern portion of the campus is known as the Wash (formally Blanchard Park), and contains a large grove of coast live oak trees, as well as many of the college's athletics facilities, an outdoor amphitheater, an astronomical observatory, and the Pomona College Organic Farm, an experiment in sustainable agriculture.